nkondapa/nkondapa.github.io/_pages/about.md

   - /about.html
 ---

-I'm a PhD student in the Computation and Neural Systems program at Caltech advised by Pietro Perona.
+I'm a PhD student in the Computation and Neural Systems program at Caltech.
+My advisor is Professor [Pietro Perona](https://www.vision.caltech.edu/).

 Research Interests
 ----